Black Hole (board game)

 Black Hole is a science fiction board wargame published by Metagaming Concepts in 1978 as part of its MicroGame line.

 Gameplay

 Black Hole is a two-player space combat game.
-The setting is in a doughnut-shaped asteroid created by aliens that has a black hole in the middle.
+The setting is in an asteroid shaped like a doughnut that was created by aliens and has a black hole in the middle.
 Each player represents a major corporate power trying to take possession of the asteroid, its alien artifacts, and the black hole.

 Each side has counters representing heavy armor units armed with either rockets or lasers.
 The map shows both the inside and the outside of the asteroid, and has varying rates of movement from sector to sector as units to move to inner or outer edges to account for the lack of a three-dimensional model.
 Rockets that are launched immediately achieve orbit, and spiral around the torus until encountering another unit.
 Units that come too close to the black hole are randomly transferred to another location.